Sabbath: SALT's Commentary for Second Week after Pentecost

 1) As Ordinary Time begins, this is a perfect week to remember our ongoing walk through the story of Jesus’ life, with Mark as our guide (and John helping out here and there).
 This is a season of growth and development, a renewed invitation to deepen and refresh our discipleship.

 3) Sabbath keeping is an emblematic case in point of this larger theme.
 And so this is a perfect week to renew our understanding of the sabbath, including its participation in God’s “seven times seven” calendrical rhythm of love and restoration.
 Are we keeping sabbath in ways that are consistent with this sabbath spirit?
-Is it for us a weekly (and septennial!) occasion for reveling in the goodness of creation, reviving the gratitude in our lives, remembering “the least of these” in our communities, forgiving debts and restoring opportunities in our neighborhoods, and foretasting the “milk and honey” toward which God calls us every day?
-Is each sabbath a “little exodus” - and also a “little jubilee”?
+Following Genesis, Exodus, and Deuteronomy, is the sabbath for us a weekly (and septennial!) occasion for reveling in the goodness of creation, reviving the gratitude in our lives, remembering “the least of these” in our communities, forgiving debts and restoring opportunities in our neighborhoods, and foretasting the “milk and honey” toward which God calls us every day?
+Is each sabbath a “little exodus” — and also a “little jubilee”?

 4) The good news this week is that Jesus stands against religion’s (especially Christianity’s!) self-righteous distortions, calling us to recover the beauty and promise of sabbath keeping, and of religious practices more generally.
 Jesus is all for such practices — he is no critic of the sabbath!
 On the contrary, as a passionate advocate and reformer, he seeks to clarify the discipline’s proper purpose, character, and life-giving spirit, precisely so we might discover it afresh in our lives and communities today.
 For the sabbath was made for humankind!